and Arroyos Beach Place where I spotted a small private beach

 I'm starting to expect spectacular views and Arbor Heights delivers.

+My 2010 goal was to walk every public street in the city of Seattle.
+Four years and 2,722 miles completed the goal.
 A list of some of my favorite discoveries and an index of walks by neighborhood can be found in the March 2015 posts and in the very bottom post June 8, 2010.